 Relationships between birds and bats with wind speed differed between the two taxa.
-Bat activity was more uniform across the wind speed range with some activity drop off above 8 ms (Figure 4).
-In contrast, bird activity declined sharply above 6 ms (Figure 9).
+Bat activity was more uniform across the wind speed range with some activity drop off above 8 m/s (Figure 4).
+In contrast, bird activity declined sharply above 6 m/s (Figure 9).
 This difference in wind speed preferences may be due to migration tendencies of birds and bats with birds often preferring low wind speeds (Richardson 1990, Ramenofsky et al. 2012), while bats preferring higher wind speeds.
 This tendency is particularly important in adverse weather as bats try to minimize energy expenditure (Dechmann et al. 2017).
 Pettit and O'Keefe (2017) also found bats to prefer higher wind speeds in the fall, which is when nearly all detections in this study were found.
-Additional data collection for the second year will provide further insight into relationships with weather and bird/bat activity and whether the relationships observed during the first year will continue into the second year.